owdproject/owd-client/BACKERS.md

 </p>

 Open Web Desktop is a MIT-licensed open-source project.
-If you want to support it, please consider:
-- <a href="https://hacklover.net/patreon">Become a backer or sponsor on Patreon</a>
+If you like it, please consider to <a href="https://hacklover.net/patreon">become a backer or sponsor on Patreon</a>.

 ## Sponsors
 - <a href="https://hacklover.net/patreon">Become a sponsor</a>